microsoft/debug-adapter-protocol/specification.md

    * synthetic object introduced by the adapter for rendering purposes, e.g. an
    * index range for large arrays.
    * 'dataBreakpoint': Deprecated: Indicates that a data breakpoint is
    * registered for the object.
-The 'hasDataBreakpoint' attribute should
+The `hasDataBreakpoint` attribute should
    * generally be used instead.
    * etc.
    */